-The GPSMAP 130's map page combines digital chartplotting with a user-selectable display of navigation data and a built-in worldwide database to 64 nm.
+The GPSMAP 175's map page combines digital chartplotting with a user-selectable display of navigation data and a built-in worldwide database to 64 nautical miles (nm).
 It will also be the page you use most to create and edit waypoints and routes.
 Before we take off on our practice route, let's take a brief look at its various features and displays.

 The map display, located in the middle of the page, shows your boat as a triangle marker on an electronically generated chart, along with geographic names, markers and buoys that are provided by the G-chart cartridge you're currently using.
 It also displays your track, routes and nearby waypoints.
-An on-screen cursor lets you pan to other map areas, determine the range and bearing to a position, and perform various waypoint and route functions.
+An on-screen cursor lets you "pan" or move the view on the screen to see other areas, determine the range and bearing to a position, and perform various waypoint and route functions.

 The data window, located at the top of the page, provides a user-selectable display of various navigation data, including course, speed over ground, and the bearing and distance to the cursor or a particular waypoint.
-The status bar, located at the bottom of the page, displays the current map scale setting, as well as the status information described on page 17.
+The status bar, located at the bottom of the page, displays the current map scale setting, as well as the status information described on page 23.